-Despite that managed mutual funds still dominate the mutual fund landscape, since 2007, there has been a steady migration of assets from managed funds to index funds and ETFs (most of which are indexed).
+Despite the fact managed mutual funds still dominate the mutual fund landscape, there has been a steady migration of assets from managed funds to index funds and ETFs (most of which are indexed).
 In fact, there are more than 350 index funds from which to choose, so when you start to look into investing your money in an index fund, you’ll need to understand these two things:

-What kinds of index funds are available, and
+- What kinds of index funds are available

-Some people classify money market funds as index funds because they’re passively managed, but the ICI excludes them because money market funds are not based on an index.
-Instead, three broad categories describe how index funds are generally broken down, as shown in this pie chart from data in the ICI’s latest report:
+Some people classify money market funds as index funds because they’re passively managed, but money market funds are not based on an index.
+Instead, three broad categories describe how index funds are generally broken down, as shown in this pie chart from ICI data:

 The chart shows: